AndiA76/SDCND01_2D_Object_Detection/README.md

 ### Data Set
 After having set up the docker environemnt, you can download e.g. the first 100 tfrecord files from a list of available tfrecord files (s, [filenames.txt](./filenames.txt)) from [Google Cloud Bucket](https://console.cloud.google.com/storage/browser/waymo_open_dataset_v_1_2_0_individual_files/).
 Each tfrecord file contains a multi-sensor data sequence recorded at a frame rate of 10 fps.
 For training an object detection model only the video data from the front camera including the corresponding meta data and ground truth labels is used.
 We will strip off the rest (e.g. lidar data).

 For training and cross-validation we will use 97 tfrecord files.
-For testing we will keep 3 tfrecord files that the model will not see during training.
+For testing, we will keep 3 tfrecord files that the model will not see during training.
+These 3 files are defined by Udacity and will not be altered.
 Assuming that subsequent images in a video sequence are very similar, the data for training and validation is downsampled only using 1 of every 10 images.
-For testing the video das is used as is without downsampling.
+For testing the video data is used as is without downsampling.

 ### Data Structure
 The data for training, cross-validation and testing will be organized as follows in the project: